MtPelerin/btcpayserver-plugin-mtpelerin/BTCPayServer.Plugins.MtPelerin/README.md

-# MtPelerin plugin for BTCPay Server
+# Mt Pelerin plugin for BTCPay Server

-This plugin allows you to forward received BTC funds (on-chain or Lightning) to [MtPelerin](https://www.mtpelerin.com/).
+This plugin allows you to forward received BTC funds (on-chain or Lightning) to [Mt Pelerin](https://www.mtpelerin.com/).
-Get funds in fiat (EUR, CHF or other currencies) or swap them into the crypto of your choice.
+Get funds in fiat (EUR, CHF or other fiat currencies), or swap them into the cryptocurrency of your choice.
 The plugin provides an integrated connection to the Mt Pelerin widget, so you can easily send your bitcoins for sale or exchange.

 ## Settings